MaciejGruszka/HOL6285/devcs.accs.md

 ![](images/devcs.accs/00.cloud.account.png)

 Enter the cloud account credentials.
-Before you click **Sign In** please note your identity domain id what can be found in the URL belongs to authorization page.
+Before you click **Sign In** please note your identity domain id what can be found in the URL belongs to authorisation page.
 This id is necessary later to define Application Container Cloud connection.

 ![](images/devcs.accs/00.cloud.credentials.png)